exercism/legacy-docs/language-tracks/configuration/exercises.md

 ## Order of exercises

+**Core Exercises**: Core exercises (`"core": true`) are unlocked in the order that they appear in `config.json`.
+For example, if Exercise A is listed before Exercise B and both are core exercises, then Exercise B would be unlocked upon completion of Exercise A.

-Exercises that are not part of the core track (`"core": false`) should be added to `config.json` on a line after the last core exercise (i.e. all core exercises are located at the top of the file, above all side exercises).
+**Side Exercises**: Exercises that are not part of the core track (`"core": false`) may appear in any order so long as they appear on a line after the last core exercise in `config.json` (i.e. all core exercises are located at the top of the file, above all side exercises).

 ## Deprecating exercises